rsalhan/DevOps-Course-Starter-v2/README.md

 Add your newly acquired API key and token variables to `.env` file.

-Add the requests library to your list of poetry dependencies in pyproject.toml by running `poetry add requests`.
+Add the requests library to your list of poetry dependencies in pyproject.toml by running ## Trello: obtain API key + token.

-Also add your board ID to the `.env` file.
+Also add your board ID and list IDs (for ToDo, Doing + Done) to the `.env` file.

+## ViewModel Unit Tests

+Please familiarise yourself with `view_model.py` before reviewing contents of `test_view_model.py`.

+Please execute `poetry run pytest` from a terminal ensuring you at the correct path level.